seanslma/maki/Coding/Bash/String.md

 ## Quotes or not
 Quote it if it can
 - be empty
-- contain spaces (or any whitespace really)
+- contain spaces (or any whitespace)
 - contain special characters (wildcards)
 - not require word splitting and wildcard expansion